nickpoison/nickpoison.github.io/rissues.md

 &#129337;&#127995; The p-values shown for the Ljung-Box statistic plot are incorrect because the degrees of freedom used to calculate the p-values are `lag` instead of `lag - (p+q)`.
 That is, the procedure being used does NOT take into account the fact that the residuals are from a fitted model.
 This is corrected in `ts.diag` in  [`astsa`](https://github.com/nickpoison/astsa).

-NOTE: In `stats::tsdiag`, you may specify `fitdf` to fix this problem.
-The real problem is that this important information is relegated to the &hellip; part of the arguments instead of being _explicit_ as it is in [`astsa`](https://github.com/nickpoison/astsa)'s script, the new and improved `ts.diag`.
+In `stats::tsdiag`, you may specify `fitdf` to fix this problem.
+BUT, the examples in the man page, `help(tsdiag)`, are NOT correct.
+Why?
+Because they do NOT adjust the degrees of freedom in the examples, probably because the IMPORTANT INFORMATION about controlling the degrees of freedom is relegated to the &hellip; part of the arguments instead of being _explicit_.
+Also, in `stats::tsdiag`, you input an object that has the information about the fit, so it could get the information from there.
+BUT it does not!

+In [`astsa`](https://github.com/nickpoison/astsa), there is now (version 2.5)  `ts.diag` for doing residual analysis where `fitdf` is an argument.
+It's based off of the residual diagnostics in `sarima`.

 [<sub>top</sub>](#table-of-contents)